"Is there a seed oil in this?" — and our honest take

 Fats get classified on three orthogonal axes — an oil can carry more than one.
 The UI composes them on read (e.g. "Avoid Concerning Fats" = seed oil OR palm OR tropical).

-The Hateful Eight + refined/hydrogenated/blend variants.
+The Hateful 8 + refined peanut + vegetable-oil catch-all + refined/hydrogenated/blend variants.
 High-PUFA, industrial.

 Every palm leaf — palm fruit, palm kernel, and blends.
-Saturated.
+Saturated; handled on its own axis.

 Palm + coconut — saturated, oxidation-stable.
 Palm carries both palm and tropical tags.

-What's not a seed oil — a common mix-up
+What's not a seed oil — the deliberate carve-outs

 Look up any oil